 (This is one of the biggest tips I can give to you.
 Something that involves careful practice to master but is absolutely worthwhile.)

-Communication and engagement are the cornerstones of a business analysts’ job.
-However, eliciting requirements and exchanging emails aren’t perfect for building relationships with your customer.
-Your customers should see you as a ‘human being’ rather than a business analyst, and thus you need to connect with them on a more personal level.
+Communication and engagement are the cornerstones of a business analyst’s job.
+However, eliciting requirements and exchanging emails aren’t perfect for building customer relationships.
+Your customers should see you as a ‘human being’ rather than a business analyst; thus, you need to connect with them more personally.

 The quickest way to do so is to tell a story.